-The abilities of animals to make predictions about the affective nature of their environments and to exert control in order to maximize rewards and minimize threats to homeostasis are critical to their longevity.
-Decision theory is a formal framework that allows us to describe and pose quantitative questions about optimal and approximately optimal behavior in such environments (e.g., Bellman, 1957; Berger, 1985; Berry & Fristedt, 1985; Bertsekas, 2007; Bertsekas & Tsitsiklis, 1996; Gittins, 1989; Glimcher, 2004; Gold & Shadlen, 2002, 2007; Green & Swets, 1966; Körding, 2007; Mangel & Clark, 1989; McNamara & Houston, 1980; Montague, 2006; Puterman, 2005; Sutton & Barto, 1998; Wald, 1947; Yuille & Bülthoff, 1996) and is, therefore, a critical tool for modeling, understanding, and predicting psychological data and their neural underpinnings.
+The abilities of animals to make predictions about the affective nature of their environments and to exert control to maximize rewards and minimize threats to homeostasis are critical to their longevity.
+Decision theory is a formal framework that allows us to describe and pose quantitative questions about optimal and approximately optimal behavior in such environments (eg Bellman, 1957; Puterman, 2005; Berger, 1985; Bertsekas and Tsitsiklis, 1996; Bertsekas, 2007; Sutton and Barto, 1998; Green and Swets, 1966; Mangel and Clark, 1989; Montague, 2006; Gold and Shadlen, 2002, 2007; Glimcher, 2004; Körding, 2007; Gittins, 1989; Berry and Fristedt, 1985; Wald, 1947; Yuille and Bülthoff, 1996; McNamara and Houston, 1980), and is therefore a critical tool for modeling, understanding and predicting psychological data and its neural underpinnings.

 Figure 1 illustrates three paradigmatic tasks that have been used to probe this competence.
 Figure 1A shows a case of prediction learning (Seymour et al., 2004).
-Here, human volunteers are wired up to a device that delivers variable strength electric shocks.
-The delivery of the shocks is preceded by visual cues (Cue A through Cue D) in a sequence.
-Cue A occurs on 50% of the trials; it is followed by Cue B and then a larger shock 80% of the time or by Cue D and then a smaller shock 20% of the time.
-The converse is true for Cue C. Subjects can, therefore, in general expect a large shock when they get Cue A, but this expectation can occasionally be reversed.
+Here, human volunteers were wired up to a device that delivered variable strength electric shocks.
+The delivery of the shocks was preceded by visual cues (cue A through cue D) in a sequence.
+Cue A occurred on 50% of trials; it was followed by cue B and then a larger shock 80% of the time; and by cue D and then a smaller shock 20% of the time.
+The converse was true for cue C. Subjects can therefore in general expect a large shock when they get cue A; but this expectation can occasionally be reversed.
 How can they learn to predict their future shocks?
-An answer to this question is provided in the Markov Decision Problem section; as described there, these functions are thought to involve the striatum and various neuromodulators.
-Such predictions can be useful for guiding decisions that can have deferred consequences; formally, this situation can be characterized as a Markov decision problem (MDP) as studied in the fields of dynamic programming (Bellman, 1957) and reinforcement learning (Sutton & Barto, 1998).
+An answer to this question is provided in section 3.1; as described there, these functions are thought to involve the striatum and various neuromodulators.
+Such predictions can be useful for guiding decisions that can have deferred consequences; formally, this situation can be characterized as a Markov decision problem (MDP) as studied in the fields of dynamic programming (Bellman, 1957) and reinforcement learning (Sutton and Barto, 1998).